 Since the plight of strays and owner give-ups is so dire in Prince George’s County, more so than in many surrounding jurisdictions, our organization’s efforts and resources are tightly focused on animal welfare in our local region.
 With that in mind, most of the animals in our foster program have been rescued from the County’s shelter facility.

-The PGSPCA provides a 24-hour voice-mail answering service and receives about 1,000 calls each month.
+The PGSPCA provides a 24-hour voicemail line and receives about 1,000 calls each month.
 40% of these calls are spay and neuter assistance requests, 10% are for cruelty investigations, 25% for miscellaneous information, and 25% are adoption requests.
 We employ a live answering service for emergency cases of animals suffering, which are referred to an on-call volunteer for immediate attention.